-Subgroup Indicator Definition Economically All Student received free or reduced-price lunch record at any English Learners Student Performance Student Progress Participation All-Assessed Proficiency Attendance High School Completion On-Time Graduation College and point in the year, including if the student had a prior year record that has an end date in the current year OR If the student attended a school identified as CEP or Provisional based on the list provided by CANS at any point in the year Student had an active EL record at any point in the year except those who exited EL as "misidentified" OR Students was identified as 1 st or 2 nd year monitoring except those who are 1 st or 2 nd year monitoring who exited EL as "misidentified" Career Readiness • English Learners Student had an active EL record at any point in the year Progress Foster Care All rosters Student was identified as in foster care at any point in the year Homeless All rosters Student had homeless record at any point in the year Migrant All rosters Student was identified as migrant at any point in the year Military Connected All rosters Student was identified as military connected at any point in the year Students with Disabilities All rosters Special Ed status as of May 1
+Subgroup Indicator Definition Economically All Student received free or reduced-price lunch record at any Disadvantaged point in the year, including if the student had a prior year record that has an end date in the current year OR If the student attended a school identified as CEP or Provisional based on the list provided by CANS at any point in the year English Learners Student Performance Student Progress All-Assessed Proficiency Attendance High School Completion On-Time Graduation College and Career Readiness English Student had an active EL record at any point in the year except those who exited EL as "misidentified" OR Students was identified as 1 st or 2 nd year monitoring except those who are 1 st or 2 nd year monitoring who exited EL as "misidentified" Student had an active EL record at any point in the year Learners Progress Participation Student had an active EL record on the last Tuesday of the testing window.
+Foster Care All rosters Student was identified as in foster care at any point in the year Homeless All rosters Student had homeless record at any point in the year Migrant All rosters Student was identified as migrant at any point in the year Military Connected All rosters Student was identified as military connected at any point in the year Students with Disabilities All rosters Special Ed status as of May 1

-All schools are marked as 100% free and reduced lunch if they show up on the CANS CEP or internal Provisional lists.
+All schools are marked as 100% free and reduced lunch if they show up on the CANS CEP or Provisional lists.